WilliamAmbrozic/Solana-NFT-Market-Tools/README.md

 * Search the collection in the search bar, the code after the ```/marketplace/``` in the url is your collections MagicEden collection symbol

-# Listings & Sale Tools
+# Listings and Sale Tools

 ## Deal Sniper